Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 My mother and her sisters, on the other hand, have extremely light complexions.
 They turn as red as lobsters with just a few kisses of sunlight.
 It wasn’t until I was a bit older and outside in my aunt and uncle’s pool all summer that my mom would tell them to make me put sun screen on.

-The amount of melanin that someone has in their skin does play a major part in skin cancer risk, states the Skin Cancer Foundation.
-According to the website, melanoma is the fifth most common cancer in the U.S. and although it accounts for less than two percent of all skin cancer cases, it is the cause of the majority of skin cancer deaths.
+The amount of melanin, a pigment chemical in peoples’ skin, determines if they have light or darker complexions.
+It also plays a direct role in the risk for skin cancer according to the Skin Cancer Foundation.
+Melanoma is the fifth most common cancer in the United States.
+While it accounts for less than two percent of all skin cancer, it causes the majority of skin cancer deaths.

 As the largest organ on our bodies, it’s hard to ignore the look and feel of your skin over time.
-Regardless of your skin color or amount of melanin it contains, there are steps that you should be taking to ensure that your skin stays vibrant and prevent any future skin problems.
-Here are some considerations from the Mayo Clinic.
+Regardless of your skin color or amount of melanin, you can take steps to protect your skin and keep it healthy.
+Here are a few.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.